fnc12/sqlite_orm/README.md

 storage.remove<User>(insertedId)
 ```

-Also we cann extract all objects into `std::vector`.
+Also we can extract all objects into `std::vector`.

 ```c++
 auto allUsers = storage.get_all<User>();